+855 (0) 86 665 567

 The best time to visit Vietnam is between November and April.

 The weather in Vietnam can be split by region.
 In Hanoi & the north, May to October is hot and humid with high rainfall; November to April is cooler and dry.
-In the far north, December & January can be particularly cold.
+In the far north, December, and January can be particularly cold.

-Central Vietnam experiences hot, dry weather between January & August when temperatures can hit the mid-30°C’s; whilst high levels of rainfall can occur in September, October & November.
+Central Vietnam experiences hot, dry weather between January & August when temperatures can hit the mid-30 °C; whilst high levels of rainfall can occur in September, October, and November.

-Southern Vietnam is generally dry and hot from November to April, and warm and wet between May & October, with the highest rainfall in June, July & August.
+Southern Vietnam is generally dry and hot from November to April, and warm and wet between May & October, with the highest rainfall in June, July, and August.

 Weather overview